OData/AspNetCoreOData/sample/ODataRoutingSample/readme.md

 ## OpenAPI/Swagger

-If you run the sample and send the following request in a Web brower:
+If you run the sample and send the following request in a Web browser:

 `/swagger`, you will get the following (similar) swagger page: